AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 Now, the initial Quest Name cannot have any spaces.
 It's just an identifier for the Quest.
 However, we can give it a display name which can have spaces - and that's the name the player will actually see!

-`/qa edit TheVirus displayName A Deadly Virus`
+`/qa edit TheVirus displayName set A Deadly Virus`

 Next, we want to add a description to the Quest, which will be displayed in multiple places, for example if the player tries to preview or take the Quest:

-`/qa edit TheVirus description A deadly virus has infected the people of Winterfell.
+`/qa edit TheVirus description set A deadly virus has infected the people of Winterfell.
 You have to murder the infected villagers to prevent the virus from spreading further.`

 Now, your players will see a beautiful description and display name after accepting the Quest: